 We've been there, done that

 Founded in 1785, Tozers has a rich heritage operating in South Devon and, since 1985, in Exeter.
-Started by 21-year old John Chappell Tozer in Newton Bushell (now part of Newton Abbot), the firm was led by 4 generations of his family, the last being Edward J F Tozer - a partner for 50 years until his death in 1938.
+Started by 21-year old John Chappell Tozer in Newton Bushell (now part of Newton Abbot), the firm was led by 4 generations of his family, the last being Edward J F Tozer who was a partner for 50 years.
 Today’s firm ‘branding’ including monoline sketches is a nod to the name Tozer – meaning carder or teaser of wool.

 Today the firm has 26 partners and over 165 colleagues working from 3 offices.
 They are national specialists in chosen sectors and boast a loyal client base from across the South West of England.
 Supporting a major Harbour Commission and a large charity since the 1850s, appointed national legal advisers to the British Holiday and Home Park Association in 1957, and still providing legal services to (for example) the 4th generation of one South West farming family, Tozers are proud to invest in long-term relationships.